 Although Washington State did not send troops to the Civil War (1861-1865), after the war veterans from all over the USA chose to come to the Pacific Northwest to start new lives.

 Cemeteries all around the Seattle area contain graves of Civil War veterans who chose to spend the rest of their lives here.
-Seattle’s Civil War Legacy is a project to highlight and honor these veterans.
+Civil War Seattle is a project to highlight and honor these veterans.
 Here is the wonderful story of how the grave of Captain Hoyt of the Iron Brigade was located and now commemorated.

 On Saturday, September 4, 2021, at 1 PM there will be a thirty-minute ceremony of recognition for Captain Hoyt of the 7th Wisconsin, whose grave lay unmarked for one hundred years in the Mount Pleasant Cemetery on Seattle’s Queen Anne hill.
 Join us as we gather to recognize and honor the Civil War service of Iron Brigade officer, Captain John Marshall Hoyt of the 7th Wisconsin Infantry.